-You do not need your working title to be perfect at this point.
+You do not need your working title to be perfect at this point for writing a blog entry.
 Just ensure it is clear enough to work with.
 You can always make it catchy later.

 When I say plan, I am not just referring to the content outline.
-Planning a blog post is more than that.
+Planning an SEO blog post is more than that.
 It means preparing a complete blog post brief.

-Trust me, when writing a blog post, you don’t want to risk winging it or not taking content writing briefs seriously.
+Trust me, when writing a blog entry, you don’t want to risk winging it or not taking content writing briefs seriously.

-In order to create a blog post brief which can produce the desired outcome, you need to be familiar with all the components to be included, what details to add in each component and questions to ask before you start writing.
+In order to create a blog post brief that can produce the desired outcome, you need to be familiar with all the components to be included, what details to add to each component, and questions to ask before you start writing.

-To learn more, check out my detailed guide to preparing blog post briefs.
+To learn more, check out our detailed guide to preparing blog post briefs.